joaomdsc/schemax/xsd/doc/README.md

 ![Uses of defined terms are links to their definitions, set off with middle dots](term.png)

+In this example from the XML Schema specification, the words "normalized value" are enclosed in middle dots, indicating a link to their definition.
 Other means could be used to highlight this link, such as displaying it in a different background color, but the W3C website doesn't give you that possibility.

 MS Word with its styles is a familiar tool that makes it easy to reformat text to suit your reading preferences.